redballoonio/video-plugin/readme.txt

 * Added the gallery option for videos

 = 1.0 =
-* Added video post type, Modals and controling the videos using the youtube api
+* Added video post type, Modals and controlling the videos using the youtube api

 == Upgrade Notice ==